Using Naturalization Records for Genealogy

 Generally you will find two sets of naturalization papers.
 The first was filed relatively soon after arrival and is a declaration of intent to become a citizen.
 The second set was filed after the applicant had fulfilled a subscribed number of years in the United States and has a citizen vouch for his good character.

 If you are not sure that searching for a naturalization record is the next best option for your research, consider using the advice feature of this site.
 This will help you pick your next best steps in your research.
-Go to Genealogy Search Advice.
+Go to the Free Search Advisor.